-Successful Fuck Buddies Talk About How They Kept it Casual
+Successful Fuck Buddies Talk About How They Kept It Casual

 Grace: Yeah, I reckon knowing what each other is about helps loads.

 Hans: Also, manage your distance well, which was easy for us as we lived at other sides of city.
-But yes: don’t catch feelings, and get really muntered together.
+But yes: don’t catch feelings, and get really muntered (drunk and on ecstasy) together.

 PATRICK AND SAM